Refine Prioritized Product Backlog

 Scrum promotes accurate and effective communication primarily through colocation of the Scrum Team.
 Scrum also favors informal, face-to-face interactions over formal written communications.
 When a Scrum Team needs to be distributed, the Scrum Master should ensure that effective communication techniques are available so that teams can self-organize and work effectively.

-Some other Prioritized Product Backlog Grooming tools include many of the same tools used for the following processes:
+Some other Prioritized Product Backlog Refining tools include many of the same tools used for the following processes:

 Updated Prioritized Product Backlog*